kdouda/solar.three/README.md

 # solar.three
 Three.js interactive rendering of our solar system (simplified).
+Originally created in the winter of 2014 or earlier.